Takobz/letspretendblog/blog/2022/09/react-pass-data.md

 So far I just touched base on some ReactJs functionalities and didn't talk about moving data around.
 Props will help us move data from parent-to-child and child-to-parent (in a slick way!).

-`Props` is short for properties and this argument can get data from Parent and pass down to the child component, let's see how.
+`Props` is short for properties and this argument can get data from the parent component and pass it down to the child component, let's see how.

 If in my ParentComponent file I do something like: